Yoruba people: History

 Oral history recorded under the Oyo Empire derives the Yoruba as an ethnic group from the population of the City State of Ile-Ife.
 Ile-Ife, as the capital of the former empire, held a prominent position in Yoruba history.
 The Yoruba were the dominant cultural force in southwestern and west-central Nigeria as far back as the 11th century.

 The Yoruba people were historically one of the most urban ethnic groups in Africa.
 They usually settled in a concentric nuclear pattern.
 Before colonialism, the Yoruba existed as a series of structured large kingdoms and states with an urban capital core (Olú Ìlú) sharing filial relations with one another.
 These urban capitals were built to encapsulate the palace of the Oba (king) and most of the kingdom's central institutions such as the premier market (Ọjà Ọba) and several temples.
-Many of these city-states had extensive defence structures such as moats and trenches (Iyàrà) such as those of the Ife Empire and the better known Eredo Sungbo that completely surrounded the nascent Ijebu Kingdom, while others had tall walls and ramparts such as Oyo ile, capital of the Oyo empire, reportedly had an outer wall over 20 feet high with 10 gates.
+Many of these city-states had extensive defence structures such as moats and trenches (Iyàrà) such as those of the Ife Empire and the better known Eredo Sungbo that completely surrounded the nascent Ijebu Kingdom, while others had tall walls and ramparts such as Oyo ile, capital of the Oyo empire, which reportedly had an outer wall over 20 feet high with 10 gates.
 These cities were some of the most populated in Africa.
 Archaeological findings indicate that Òyó-Ilé or Katunga, capital of the Oyo empire (fl. between the 16th and 19th centuries CE), had more than 100,000 inhabitants.
 For a long time, the largest city Ibadan expanded rapidly in the 1800s.
-Today, Lagos (Èkó) has become the largest Yoruba city and on the continent, displacing Ibadan to second place with a populace of over 20 million.
+Today, Lagos (Èkó) has become the largest Yoruba city and the largest on the continent, displacing Ibadan to second place with a populace of over 20 million.